OpenCilk/infrastructure/README.md

 ## Welcome to OpenCilk!

-This repo contains infrastructure tools for building the OpenCilk 1.0 RC3 compiler, runtime, and productivity tools.
+This repo contains infrastructure tools for building the OpenCilk 1.0 compiler, runtime, and productivity tools.
 Specifically, it includes scripts for building OpenCilk from source or downloading and installing a pre-built docker image of OpenCilk.

 ### Supported systems

-OpenCilk 1.0 RC3 is targeted to experienced Cilk users running Unix/Linux on modern x86_64 processors (e.g., Haswell, Excavator, or newer).
+OpenCilk 1.0 should work on the following processors:

+- Intel x86 processors, Haswell and newer
+- AMD x86 processors, Excavator and newer
+- Apple M1 and other 64 bit ARM processors (this is the beta release of ARM support)

 The present version has been tested on the following operating systems:

 - Ubuntu 18.04 and 20.04
   - including via the Windows Subsystem for Linux v2 (WSL2) on Windows 10
-- FreeBSD 12.1
+- FreeBSD 13
 - Fedora 32
-- Mac OS X 10.15
+- Mac OS X 10.15 and 11.2

 ### Summary of OpenCilk features